Wire fraud

 Ransomware attacks

-A ransomware attack is when a criminal tricks someone into clicking an email link or attachment to a website, according to the Wall Street Journal.
+A ransomware attack is when a criminal tricks someone into clicking an email link to a website or an attachment, according to the Wall Street Journal.
 The link installs software that encrypts files on the victim’s computer.
 When the victim tries opening the file, words may be scrambled into gibberish.
 A message will pop up demanding money to unlock the files.
-Usually payment needs to be in bitcoin.
-Requested payment can range from $500 to $1000 – but sometimes even more.
+Usually, payment needs to be in bitcoin.
+Requested payment can range from $500 to $1000, or sometimes even more.

 How to protect yourself from a ransomware attack